fathi-hamed/SMC-CHALLENGE-IEEE-SUPCOM-SB/README.md

 * Social relationships
 * Emotional Resilience
 ## Data Cleaning:
 We Performd data cleaning to address any issues or inconsistencies in the dataset.
-This didn't involve handling missing values because we haven't any optional ******** in our google form survey but it included dealing with outliers, and correcting data entry errors.
+This didn't involve handling missing values because we haven't any optional field in our google form survey but it included dealing with outliers, and correcting data entry errors.
-## Data Transformation
-## Data Reduction
-## Data Formatting
-## Data Splitting
+## Data Transformation:
+To enhance our analysis, we introduced innovative columns synthesizing existing data.
+One such column, 'psych_well_being,' combines data from 'burnout' and 'motivation,' offering a more holistic view of subjects' psychological wellness.

+Additionally, the 'interaction_term' column resulted from merging 'concentration' and 'team work,' allowing a closer examination of individual focus and collaborative efficiency dynamics.
+These new columns provide valuable insights into the nuanced interactions between key variables.

+To facilitate analysis, we encoded categorical data using the label encoder and employed a mapping function for yes/no questions.

 # Insights’ results:
+## Introduction:
+Data exploration has unveiled intriguing insights, shedding light on pivotal factors influencing the investigated phenomenon.
+Careful analysis has revealed intricate patterns and relationships, exposing previously undiscovered connections and nuances.